10 Short Rituals You Can Do Every Day to Boost Your Mental Health

 Take time to try something different

 Too often we’re so consumed with running from place to place that we don’t even realize what’s happening around us.
 “We’re so busy, we’re like robots,” Dr. Harteneck says.
 To help you be more present, take the time to slow down by doing something familiar in an unfamiliar way, such as soaping your body with your non-dominant hand or taking a different route to work.
 “It’s in the discovery of these simple movements and moments that you learn to appreciate how rich life can be,” Pang says.
 “Having that perspective will put you in a better place to deal with life’s stressors.”
+Here are some mental health books that can help strengthen your mindset.

 Don’t rush to react